AshadShuvo/Software-project/README.md

 # Software-project
 this is our software lab project

-We solved  Student Management System project in c++ programming for Software lab project.
+We developed  Student Management System project in c++ programming for Software lab project.